Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RDL\_14\_2 - A/B Test Result Leakage Enabling Agent Vulnerability Prediction.
-In multi-agent systems, A/B test results showing which agent variant performs better are stored and can be leaked, enabling attackers to identify which variants are more vulnerable to specific attacks.
+In multi-agent systems, A/B test results showing which agent variant performs better are stored and can be leaked.
+Attackers analyzing test results identify which agent variants are more vulnerable to specific attacks.
+Test data revealing "Agent variant with feature X fails 40\% on adversarial inputs" targets variants with that vulnerability.
+Multi-agent distinction: Single-agent A/B results affect individual variant assessment; multi-agent test infrastructure aggregating results across agents creates comparative vulnerability profiles enabling precise targeting~\cite{ar2507_06323, ar2502_20383, ar2412_05734, ar2509_14956, ar2511_07441}.